gangelo/realpage_calculator/README.md

 + Create additional _IO Interfaces_, one for _file_, and one for _WebSocket_ (I've never use WebSocket before), then create a Rails app host and see how it works.
 + Refactor `RealPage::Calculator::CalculatorService` to allow _input stack_ as a param during initialization so the _Calculator Service_ state could be restored in a stateless environment, _HTTP Interface_ for example.
-+ Move the convenience extensions found in `RealPage::Calculator::ArrayExtension` and `RealPage::Calculator::ObjectExtension` to a helper module to avoid any potential name collisions in consuming applications.
 + Provide a means of _setting_ (in the case of stateful environments) or _accepting_ (in the case of stateless environments) a locale to be used for localization.
 + Refactor `RealPage::Calculator::InputToken` into a base class by eliminating calculator-specific command methods (class and instance) and force _Calculator Services_ to implement their own, calculator-specific _InputToken_ class.
 It's not very extensible the way it is.
 + Refactor `RealPage::Calculator::InputParser` to allow a _token delimiter_ param during initialization to be used to parse and tokenize raw input; currently, only spaces are recognized.